-2. Overview
+2 Overview

 Before transferring the control to the code being monitored, the interpreter must specify how long the child process should take the processor control each time it is activated.
-The code portion to be executed by the monitored process can be: a single instruction; one basic block; the whole binary program; until the next control transfer instruction; after the execution of a particular type of instruction; and so on.
+This code portion of the monitored process can be: a single instruction; one basic block; the whole binary program; until the next control transfer instruction; after the execution of a particular type of instruction; and so on.
 It is up to the user to decide where the execution should be interrupted.
 Consequently, our interpretation-like technique can also be used to detect software bugs.

-In order to select the point in the original code where the control should be transferred back to the interpreter, the user must replace the op-code in that point by a trap.
-Whenever the control flow reaches a trap, occurs a context switch to the interpreter.
+In order to select the point in the original code where the control should be transferred back to the interpreter, we must replace the op-code in that point by a trap.
+Whenever the control flow reaches this trap, occurs a context switch to the interpreter.

 We will start by presenting the topics that are essential for our approach.
-Basically, they are related with the data structure that guides the interpretation; the disassembly of the binary code (see [1, 8]), including the main obstacles present in the x86 repertoire; and the more updated ptrace function of the Linux used in our implementation.
+Basically, they are related with the data structure that guides the interpretation; the disassembly of the binary code (see [2, 10]), including the main obstacles present in the x86 repertoire; and the more updated ptrace function of the Linux used in our implementation.

-2.1.
-Code Description Structure
+2.1 Code Description Structure

-This structure can be considered as an interpretation guider.
-The interpreter examines it to find where the next breakpoint will be injected in the code.
-The structure describes the instructions of the x86 program, and it contains the following fields: for each byte of the text section there is an entry on the array.
-Each entry has a copy of the corresponding byte of the instruction and other fields specifying if that byte of the executable is: the first, the last or an intermediate byte of the instruction; idem for a basic block; and bookkeeping fields (e.g., how many times the corresponding instruction was executed so far; how many bytes the instruction have; how many instructions form the basic block, and so on).
+This structure is an array, and can be considered as an interpretation guider.
+It is examined in order to find where the breakpoint (i.e., the trap op-code) should be injected in the code.
+The structure describes the instructions of the x86 program, and contains the following fields: for each byte of the text section there is an entry on the array.
+Each entry has a copy of the corresponding byte of the instruction and other fields specifying if that byte of the executable is: the first, the last or an intermediate byte of the instruction; idem for a basic block; and bookkeeping fields (e.g., how many times the corresponding instruction was executed so far; how many bytes the instruction has; how many instructions form the basic block, and so on).